-1. Justification for Conducting a Field Interview.
-MPs/police officers may stop individuals for the purpose of conducting a field interview only where reasonable suspicion is present.
+- 1. Justification for Conducting a Field Interview.
+MPs/police officers may stop individuals for the purpose of conducting a field interview only where there is reasonable suspicion that criminal activity has occurred.
 Reasonable suspicion must be more than a hunch or feeling, but need not meet the test for probable cause sufficient to make an apprehension/detention.
 In justifying the stop, the MP/police officer must be able to point to specific facts that, when taken together with rational inferences, reasonably warrant the stop.
-Such facts include, but are not limited to, the following:

-a.
-The appearance or demeanor of an individual suggests that he or she is part of a criminal enterprise or is engaged in a criminal act.

-b.
-The actions of a person suggest that he or she is engaged in a criminal activity.
+Such facts include, but are not limited to, the following: - a.
+The appearance or demeanor of an individual suggests that he or she is part of a criminal enterprise or is engaged in a criminal act. - b.
+The actions of a person suggest that he or she is engaged in a criminal activity. - c.

-c.
 The hour of day or night is inappropriate for a person's presence in the area.

-d.
-The person's presence in a neighborhood or location is inappropriate.

-e.
-The person is carrying a suspicious object.

-f.
-The suspect's clothing bulges in a manner that suggests he or she is carrying a weapon.

-g.
-The suspect is located in proximate time and place to an alleged crime.

-h.
-The officer has knowledge of the suspect's prior criminal record or involvement in criminal activity.

-i.
-The individual flees at the sight of a MP/police officer.

-2. Procedures for Initiating a Field Interview.
-Based on observance of suspicious circumstances or upon information from an investigation, a MP/police officer may initiate the stop of a person if he has reasonable suspicion to do so.
-The following guidelines shall be followed when making an authorized stop to conduct a field interview:

-a.
-When approaching a person, the MP/police officer shall clearly identify himself as a MP/police officer, if not in uniform, by announcing his identity and displaying departmental identification.

-b.
-MPs/police officers shall be courteous at all times during the contact but maintain caution and vigilance for furtive movements to retrieve weapons, conceal or discard contraband, or other suspicious actions.

-c.
-Before approaching more than one person, individual MPs/police officers should determine whether the circumstances warrant a request for backup assistance and whether the contact can and should be delayed until such assistance arrives.
+- d.
+The person's presence in a neighborhood or location is inappropriate. - e.
+The person is carrying a suspicious object. - f.
+The suspect's clothing bulges in a manner that suggests he or she is carrying a weapon. - g.
+The suspect is located in proximate time and place to an alleged crime. - h.
+The officer has knowledge of the suspect's prior criminal record or involvement in criminal activity. - i.
+The individual flees at the sight of a MP/police officer. - 2.
+Procedures for Initiating a Field Interview or "Terry" Stop.
+Based on observance of suspicious circumstances or upon information from an investigation, a MP/police officer may initiate the stop of a person.
+The following guidelines shall be followed when making an authorized stop to conduct a field interview: - a.
+When approaching a person, the MP/police officer shall clearly identify himself as a MP/police officer by announcing his identity and displaying departmental identification. - b.
+MPs/police officers shall be courteous at all times during the contact, but maintain caution and vigilance for furtive movements to retrieve weapons, conceal or discard contraband, or other suspicious actions. - c.
+Before approaching more than one person, individual MPs/police officers should determine whether the circumstances warrant a request for backup assistance and whether the contact can and should be delayed until such assistance arrives. - d.

-d.
 MPs/police officers shall confine their questions to those concerning the person's identity, place of residence, and other inquiries necessary to resolve the MP's/police officer's suspicions.
-In no instance shall a MP/police officer detain a person longer than is reasonably necessary to make these limited inquiries to resolve suspicions. e.
-MPs/police officers are not required to give suspects Article 31 or Miranda warnings in order to conduct field interviews unless the person is in custody and about to be interrogated.
+In no instance shall a MP/police officer detain a person longer than is reasonably necessary to make these limited inquiries to resolve suspicions. - e.
+MPs/police officers are not required to give individuals Article 31 or Miranda warnings in order to conduct field interviews.
 It is important for MPs/police officers to understand that if during the field interview the individual being questioned says or does something that leads the MP/police officer to believe the individual committed a crime, the MP/police officer must provide the Article 31 or Miranda warning before proceeding with questioning.